NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 ``--output-cloud-type``.

-As in usual invocations of stereo, the input images may be map-projected, and then a DEM is expected, stereo may happen only in certain regions as chosen in the GUI, bundle adjustment may be used, the output point cloud may be converted to LAS, etc.
+As in usual invocations of stereo, the input images may be mapprojected, and then a DEM is expected, stereo may happen only in certain regions as chosen in the GUI, bundle adjustment may be used, the output point cloud may be converted to LAS, etc.